ivirshup/anndata-paper/paper.md

 # Introduction

-Since its initial publication as part of Scanpy [@Wolf2018], anndata matured into an independent software project and became widely adopted (674k total PyPI downloads & 40k downloads/month, 220 GitHub stars).
+Since its initial publication as part of Scanpy [@Wolf2018], anndata matured into an independent software project and became widely adopted (674k total PyPI downloads & 40k downloads/month, 220 GitHub stars & 551 dependent repositories).

 So far, anndata has been particularly useful for data analysis in computational biology where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems with a stronger adoption of Python over the traditional R ecosystem.
 Previous bulk RNA datasets had few observations with dense measurements while more recent scRNA-seq datasets come with high numbers of observations and sparse measurements, both in dimensions of 20k and more.